Find your problem in the image below and follow the corresponding instructions step by step:

 telnet IP Port.
 If you can use Telnet or PuTTY to access your server’s query interface, please send me a message.
 If not, search the TeamSpeak forums or create a thread over there.

 - Contact me: Only messages in well-written English or German will be answered.
 Contrary to popular belief, Google Translate does not produce well-written text, and there is no excuse for not being able to speak English.
 As you can see from the FAQ, there is a common misconception about what is related to YaTQA.
 See the above for details on what is related to YaTQA and what is not.
 Because this is a common misconception in Brazil, I want to point out that Portuguese and English are different languages.
 (I’m just too lazy to geoblock this new website like I did with the old one.
 I’m now blocking translation software from translating this page, but if that doesn’t work, I’ll be geoblocking it for Brazil once more.)
 For the following topics, I only reply to messages that include at least the given information:

 - Error messages: Verbatim message text (can be copied using Ctrl+C), YaTQA version, server version and what exactly you did.

 - Request a free key: Why do you want it for free?
-What’s your profile at TeamSpeak USA?
-(You must either send that email from an email account with the domain in your profile or there must be an email address on the given website.)
+Name your company and any of your company’s locations at TeamSpeak USA.
+You must either send that email from an email account with the domain in your profile or there must be an email address on the given website.
 If you provide the required information, I’ll be happy to give you a free key.
 I just want to prevent abuse.

 - Send me an email: To get my email address, concatenate “support” with with an “@” and this domain.
 Emails will usually be answered within a day (creating a license usually takes longer), but sometimes even within some minutes.